stepbrobd/router/presentation.typ

   == Address assignment

   #toolbox.side-by-side[
-    - DN42
+    - DN42 (all reserved addresses)
     - 44NET from ARDC
     - Lease or purchase from a third party
   ][
-    - Getting an assignment from RIR
+    - Get assignment directly from RIR
       - APNIC
       - ARIN
       - RIPE NCC